 Compare physical documents to electronic ones.
-Electricity is a flux, not a state.
-To consume any electronic product you need to continuously consume energy.
+Electricity is flux.
+It is not a physical state.
+To consume any electronic product, you need to continuously consume energy.
 Every time we read a pdf or look at a picture, we consume electricity.
 We must keep doing so till the end of our lives.
 One day our harddisks will die and everything will be lost.
 Our descendants won’t know much about us because electrical data is bound to be destroyed, just like a lightning bolt disappears soon.
-But physical form has permanence.
+But physical form is relatively more permanent.
 Printing out a pdf costs only once.
 The document stays forever until someone destroys it on purpose.
 Anyone can read it without a computer or even without electricity.
 We pay only once to read and store physical documents.
 To read and store electronic documents, we pay forever in electricity and equipment.

 Ps.
 I have explored similar themes in Myths Of Industrialization.